-UDP ("user datagram protocol") uses IP ("internet protocol").
-It is only a slight abstraction of IP and can be used as an alternative to TCP when only short messages must be sent without reliability.
+Like the more common TCP, UDP ("user datagram protocol") is based on IP ("internet protocol"), i.e. it is a layer on top of IP.
+In contrast to TCP, UDP is only a slight abstraction of IP and can be used when only short messages must be sent without reliability.